gdsfactory/gdsfactory/docs/yaml.md

 ## Mask

-- It assumes that each DOE is provided in a folder together with a text file containing the list of each GDS file. (gf.placer does that)
+- It assumes that each DOE is provided in a folder together with a text file containing the list of each GDS file. (gdsfactory.placer)
 - The placing instructions are taken from a YAML file.
 Typically the same as the one used for specifying the DOEs

 The YAML Placer addresses the following requirements: